Avicity7/pyhelp/operators/addition/README.md

 ## Addition

 In Python, the `+` sign is used to refer to addition.
-However, addition is not entirely constrained to integers and floats only.
+However, the addition is not entirely constrained to integers and floats only.

-In fact, you're able to add almost all common types of Python together!
+You're able to add almost all common types of Python together!

 ### Table of Addition

-Here, you'll see what types you're able to add together with.
-The general rule of thumb is to add only common types, and try not to add two variables with different types.
+Here, you'll see what types you're able to add together.
+The general rule of thumb is to add only common types and try not to add two variables with different types.

 |          | Strings   | Integers  | Floats    | Lists     |
 |----------|-----------|-----------|-----------|-----------|